dreamiegenie/dreamiegenie/README.md

-- 🌞 Hi, I’m @dreamiegenie
+<h1 style='background-color: plum;'>Welcome to my profile.🌞</h1>
-- 👀 I’m interested in being a software engineer.
+-  I’m studying to be a software engineer 👀.
 - 🌱 I’m currently learning ...Javascript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on project
 - 📫 How to reach me ...discord id - defnotyourangel
 - 😄 Pronouns: SHE/HER
 - ⚡ Fun fact: ...I don't know how to use GitHub.
-I haven't familiarized myself with the app yet.
+I haven't familiarized myself with the app yet. i enjoy the command line scavenger hunt created by codedex! codedex is a cute aesthetic app.

 <!---
 dreamiegenie/dreamiegenie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.